 Prior Learning Assessment & Recognition (PLAR)

-The PLAR initiative at Brandon University allows students who have gained university-level knowledge and skills through life and work experience to apply for academic credit.
+Brandon University allows students who have gained university-level knowledge and skills through life and work experience to apply for academic credit.

 The Prior Learning Assessment Process for Students at Brandon University: